lsaa2014/lsaa2014.github.io/_pages/about.md

 ---
 title: "About me"
 permalink: /about/
-#header:
- #  image: "/images/Danielle2.jpg"
 ---

 I'm a Food Scientist phD turned Data Scientist.
 Passionate of Science.
 I'm interested in exploratory analysis, statistics, machine learning and data visualization.
 I use R mainly for data exploratory analysis and Python for machine learning.
-I also use SQL eventhough rarely.
+I also use SQL even though rarely.
 For data visualization, I prefer Bokeh and Tableau.
 Most of my projects are about food and health as there are my main topics.
 In this blog, I will show some of the analyses I have been doing with food/health data sets.